LegendaryArtichoke/Cards/README.md

 Be careful not to use the removed deck in future function calls!

+# Sample program

+I've made a blackjack sample program that I coded using this library... have fun using it and exploring the way I implement cards.c library functions!

 # In conclusion

 I hope you find this library useful, I had lots of fun writing this!
 I recommend you check the _cards.h_ header to discover more functions that you may find useful and the _cards.c_ file to have a more in depth understanding of how everything works.
 I tried to make each function as efficient as possible, minimizing wasted time and CPU use while giving you the same odds of drawing a card that you would normally get if you drew a card with a real deck of cards.
 I am open to suggestions on new functions to implement or on how to make things more efficient... _enjoy!_